Republic: The Revolution: Production

 Republic was the initial project of Elixir Studios, a company established by London based founder Demis Hassabis.
 Hassabis had closely collaborated with Peter Molyneux on the 1994 simulation game Theme Park with Bullfrog Productions.
 In 1998, Hassabis left the successor company Lionhead Studios to pursue his aspirations to establish his own studio.
 The Republic development team initially consisted of 15 Elixir Studios staff, growing to a team of 35 by 2003.
 Hassabis acquired several staff for Elixir Studios from colleagues and graduates at Cambridge University, and had avoided poaching staff from his connections from Lionhead Studios due to having left on good terms with the studio.
 The studio immediately began work on Republic, inspired by a range of sources, including the board games Junta, Illuminati, and Diplomacy, and the Elias Canetti book Crowds and Power.

 Starting in 1998, Republic had a troubled production, with the game experiencing considerable delays over its initial release schedule for Spring 2002.
 Demis Hassabis attributed these delays at the time to an underestimation of the time needed to implement features at scale and detail desired for the game.
 However, alternative explanations have included the decision to hire Cambridge University graduates inexperienced with games development to undertake lead and manager positions within Elixir Studios.
 Further issues in the development process resulted from the close involvement of founder Demis Hassabis in all stages of production.
 In acting as lead designer, CEO and producer, Hassabis curated the game's vision in a way that led to direct decision-making over critical design aspects of the game.
 Hassabis ultimately decided to step down from his role as CEO of Elixir Studios during production in May 2003, to focus on involvement in the development process.

 Delays to Republic led the Elixir Studios development team to restrict the ambitious scope of the game.
 Revisions to the scope included the number of locations, with the concept of "hundreds of cities and towns" to a district-based system within a single city.
 Furthermore, the level of detail advertised early in the game, citing "thousands of factions, organizations and parties to subvert and control, each with their own goals and powers" was profoundly simplified to a total of ten distinctive factions.
-Following major delays, Republic reached its beta testing stage in July 2003, with final mastering of the game completed on August 8, 2003, and the game launched worldwide by Eidos Interactive on August 29, reflecting a development cycle of four years.
+Following major delays, Republic reached its beta testing stage in July 2003, with final mastering of the game completed on August 8, 2003, and the game was launched by Eidos Interactive in North America on August 26, Europe on August 29, and Australia on September 11.
+Feral Interactive released a port for Mac OS X the following year on July 30, 2004.